 A collaboration between the South East Scotland region’s Local Authorities, NHS health boards and The University of Edinburgh that will help generate insights and innovation in health and social care.

-The Edinburgh and South East Scotland region is facing a number of health and social care challenges: an ageing population; increasing numbers of people living with long term conditions; delays in hospital discharge; and ever increasing drug costs.
+The Edinburgh and South East Scotland region is facing a number of health and social care challenges: an ageing population; increasing numbers of people living with long-term conditions; delays in hospital discharge; and ever increasing drug costs.
 Meeting these challenges requires new innovative solutions.

-The DataLoch team will engage with private, public and third sector health and social care organisations to drive research and innovation through the use of data.
+We are engaging with private, public and third sector health and social care organisations to drive research and innovation through the use of data.
 This will result in improved outcomes for people, and reduce health inequalities, across the Edinburgh and South East Scotland region.

-Data-Driven Innovation Funding: £632K (Year 1)
+Data-Driven Innovation Funding: £4.26 million

 Timescale: Over 5 year period 2019-2024

 The project was in the first phase of development when the COVID-19 pandemic began.
 Researchers have since diverted their efforts to focus on Covid-19 data and supporting NHS service managers and clinicians with immediate hospital-based improvements.